Shia Islam in Yemen: History

 According to historical narrations, Islamic identities in Yemen have been categorized into two main Islamic orientations: Shia Zaydism and Sunni Shafi‘i.
 Also, a small population of Shia Ismailis are seen in the country.
 The population density of Zaydis historically is highest in the north of Yemen in Sa’dah, Amran, al-Jawf, Hajjah and Dhamar provinces.
 Shafiism is the dominant school of jurisprudence in lower Yemen, the eastern part of the country, and the Tihamah region.
 However, Zaydis and Shafei populations do not necessarily live in separated regions.
 For instance, the Sa’dah region is known for its high population of Zaydis, but in some areas, notably al-Hishwah, al-Zahir, Shida and Ghamr, Sunnis make up a considerable part of the population.

 The Zaydis belong to a sect of Shia Islam established by followers of Zayd ibn Ali, the great-grandson of Ali, Shia Islam's first Imam.
 Zayd ibn Ali rebelled against the Umayyad government in 740 CE after the death of Husayn ibn Ali at Karbala, this being seen as justification for his status as the legitimate Imam in the eyes of the Zaydi sect.
 The first Zaydi Imam in Yemen, Yahya b. al-Husayn (d.911) made efforts to establish his rule over the tribes in the north of Yemen.

 Houthi movement

 According to Charles Schmitz, a professor at Towson University, the Houthis' origins harken back to Al-Shabab al-Muminin (the Believing Youth), a group active in the early 1990s.
 The Believing Youth concentrated on raising awareness about the Zaydi branch of Shia Islam, which had ruled Yemen for centuries.
 However after the North Yemen Civil War in the 1960s, they were suppressed by the Yemeni government.
 Out of them became Yemen's Shia minority, containing 25% of the country's Muslims.

-Although similar to Sunni Muslims in matters of religious law and rulings in other respects, the Houthi believe in the concept of an Imamate as being essential to their religion, making them distinct from Sunni Muslims.

 The Houthi movement, which belongs to Yemen's Zaydi Muslim community and that fought a series of rebellions against Ali Abdullah Saleh during the last decade, took control of its northern heartland around Saada province and its nearby areas.